zzZIMAWAKE/street_team/future_improvements.md

-* I created a database for easy storage of the data and to keep data persistent, the next steps in this project will ultimately require persistent storage, so I thought it was beneficial to implement as it seems highly likely to be required further down the line.
+* I created a database for easy storage of the data and to keep data persistent, the next steps in this project will ultimately require persistent storage, so I thought it was beneficial to implement as it seems highly likely to be required in the future.
 Here are a few examples of where I feel persistent data storage will be required in the future of this project:

    * to keep track of points
+   * to enable users to spend their points
    * to keep track of global uses
    * to keep track of users claimed rewards
-   * to enable users to spend their points

 * Currently global max uses is not considered as no one is actually purchasing any rewards, just being given recommendations, future improvements will probably include purchases,